shoesareme/shoesareme.github.io/blog/blog4.md

 # Blog 4 - A Discussion on Infinite Multiset Cardinality (9/18/2025-10/19/2025)

 > Note: Turns out, the ideas here are much more interesting than I thought.
-I might turn this into something bigger.
+A follow up paper is being written.

 I want to discuss a paper about *multisets* that I read awhile back.
 Specifically, the idea of the cardinality of infinite multisets.
 So, I want to cover some information about multisets, a review and interpretation of the paper, and my own ideas regarding this concept.
 The paper is titled "Infinite multisets: Basic properties and cardinality" by Milen V. Velev.
 All contents of this blog are adapted or in direct response to that paper.